 Welcome!
 SASS peers help students develop skills to succeed at university.
 Our programs are free and confidential.

-We can help students
+We can help students:

-- develop learning strategies and writing skills
+- develop learning strategies and writing skills,

-- make the transition from high school to university
+- make the transition from high school to university,

-- overcome academic challenges
+- overcome academic challenges, and

-- develop peer leadership skills
+- develop peer leadership skills.

 Our programs would not be possible without the generosity, enthusiasm and commitment of our student volunteers.
 Known as Peer Learning Assistants (PLAs), these students promote learning strategies on campus through workshops, one-on-one coaching and promotional activities.